A Brief History of Voting Rights - And How To Find Yours

 Paper ballots: While many states already provide voters with paper, hand-marked ballots to use, those that rely on paperless, electronic voting machines are moving to integrate paper ballots as backups before eventually replacing the paperless machines altogether.

-These state voter ID laws can broken down in two ways: states which require a photo ID versus states which don’t; and those with strict or non-strict responses to voters who arrive at the polls without acceptable ID which can be contrasted as follows:
+These voter ID laws can be broken down in two ways: states which require a photo ID versus states which don’t; and those with strict or non-strict responses to voters who arrive at the polls without acceptable ID which can be contrasted as follows:

 - States with strict voter ID laws allow voters without an acceptable ID to cast a provisional ballot and require them to return to the election office within a few days of Election Day with proper ID to have their vote counted.
 If the voter doesn’t return, the provisional ballot isn’t counted.